mike6715b/Mikrotik_CF_DDNS/README.md

 Check that all the required variables are set properly.
 Create a Schduled execution within System > Scheduler using the scripts name and set your interval.

+## TODO
+Make a guide on how to use the Postman script